MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity.md

 - [Configuring authenticity](configuring-application-authenticity)

 ## Authenticity Flow
-Application Authenticity is based on certificate keys that are used to sign the application bundles.
-Only the developer or the enterprise who have the original private key that was used to create the application are able to modify, repackage, and re-sign the bundle.

-Once an application has successfuly registered with the MobileFirst Server, and passed the Authenticity challenge, an Authenticity token is granted.
+Once an application has passed the Authenticity challenge, an Authenticity scope is granted.
 For as long as the token is valid, the Authenticity challenge will not occur again.
 See [Configuring authenticity](configuring-authenticity) to learn how this can be customized.

 ![Authenticity flow](check_flow.jpg)